null

 Babies generally adapt to no dummy in just a few days and it is almost always easier than parents expect.
 Often it's the parents who have come to rely on the ease of settling with a dummy and are terrified about how hard it will be to settle without it.

 It can work well to introduce some new sleep associations before you take away the dummy, so the transition is easier.
-Introducing a Cuski Comforter is one such association that can make a big difference.
+If your baby is over 7 months of age, introducing a Cuski Comforter is one such association that can make a big difference.

 And all those night wakings where you need to pop the dummy back in?
 Once your baby no longer needs the dummy to settle at bedtime, they will be MUCH more likely to be able to settle themselves the 4-6 times a night that babies generally wake.